renatoGarcia/icecream-cpp/README.md

 my_function(IC(MyClass{}));
 ```
 the `MyClass` object will be forwarded to `my_function` exactly the same as if the
-`IC` function was not there.
+`IC` function wasn't there.
 The `my_function` will continue receiving a rvalue reference to a
 `MyClass` object.

-This approach however is not so practical when the function has many arguments.
+This approach however is not so practical when the function has multiple arguments.
 On the code:
 ```C++
 my_function(IC(a), IC(b), IC(c), IC(d));
 ```